Applying for social housing

 It includes public housing properties owned or managed by DCJ and the Aboriginal Housing Office, and community housing properties managed by not-for-profit, non-government registered community housing organisations.

 How do I apply for social housing?

 Social housing is one of the products you can be considered for when you make an application for housing assistance.
-You can also apply for housing assistance if you are already a tenant of a social housing provider (such as FACS or a participating community housing provider).
+You can also apply for housing assistance if you are already a tenant of a social housing provider (such as DCJ or a participating community housing provider).

 If we need more information, you may also be asked to participate in an interview.

 When you submit your application, you will need to provide supporting documents.
 Information about the type of evidence we need is in the evidence requirements information sheet.

 Can I choose what type of social housing I want?